Ircama/hostp2pd/README.md

 Using an autonomous GO for a non-persistent group, the passphrase and SSID are automatically created by *wpa_supplicant* (using random strings) and the related settings should not be modified.
 A persistent group can be either manually or automatically created.

-Using the standard group negotiation method with fixed password, an Android client (at least, up to Android 10) will not save the password (the authorization has to be performed on every connection).
+Using the standard group negotiation method with fixed PIN, an Android client (at least, up to Android 11) will not save the PIN (the authorization has to be performed on every connection).
 Using persistent groups, with newer Android releases a local group information element is permanently stored in the Android handset (until it is deleted by hand) and this enables to directly perform all subsequent reconnections without separate authorization (e.g., without user interaction).
 Ref. also [Compatibility](#Compatibility)

 In all cases that foresee a negotiation (usage of `p2p_connect`), the UNIX System will always become GO (ref. `p2p_go_intent=15` in *wpa_supplicant.conf*).